-- If the complaint cannot be resolved on an informal basis, then the parents should put their complaint in writing to the Headmaster.
+- If the complaint cannot be resolved on an informal basis, then the parents should put their complaint in writing to the Headmaster within 7 days.
 He will decide, after considering the complaint, the appropriate course of action to take. - In most cases, the Headmaster will speak to the parents concerned, normally within a week of receiving the complaint, to discuss the matter and the way in which matters will proceed.
 If possible, a resolution will be reached at this stage, normally within 14 working days of the receipt of the complaint, but no more than 28 days.
+Once a resolution has been communicated in writing, parents have 14 days to request to move to Stage 3 in the event that they are not satisfied.

 - It may be necessary for the Headmaster to carry out further investigations. - The Headmaster will keep written records of all meetings and interviews held in relation to the complaint. - Once the Headmaster is satisfied that, so far as is practicable, all the relevant facts have been established, a decision will be made and parents will be informed of this decision in writing.
 The Headmaster will also give reasons for his decision. - If the complaint is against the Head, the Chairman of Governors will call for a full report from the Head and for all the relevant documents.
 The Chairman may also call for a briefing from members of staff, and will in most cases, speak to or meet with the parents to discuss the matter further.
 Once the Chairman is satisfied that, so far as is practicable, all of the relevant facts have been established, the parents will be informed of the decision in writing.
-The Chairman will give reasons for his/her decision. - If parents are still not satisfied with the decision, they should proceed to Stage 3 of this procedure.
+The Chairman will give reasons for his/her decision. - If parents are still not satisfied with the decision, they should proceed to Stage 3 of this procedure within 14 days of Stage 2 completion.